2000junghyun/aws-notifier/README.md

 ## Overview

-- A Lambda function that sends **automated email notifications** based on key information from detected threat events
+- A Lambda function that sends **email notifications** based on key information from detected threat events
-- Invoked by upstream classifier or responder systems, delivering alerts to pre-subscribed email recipients via AWS SNS
+- Invoked by upstream classifier or responder systems, delivering alerts to email recipients via AWS SNS
-- Serves as a **notification module** that improves response speed by ensuring immediate awareness of security incidents

 ## Tech Stack